Take back the night

 I love facts like that.

-But honestly, one of the best things about Bordeaux is how easily you can leave it.
+Honestly, one of the best things about living in Bordeaux is how easily you can leave it.

 Which sounds like an insult, but it really isn’t.